The 5 Most Sought After Sterling Silver Tea Sets

 4. Georgian Rose Sterling Silver Tea Set by Reed & Barton

 The Georgian Rose Sterling Silver Tea Set by Reed & Barton is a mid-20th century sterling silver coffee and tea service set.
-The pattern was released in 1962 after Reed & Barton developed the set to accompany the Savannah flatware pattern.
-Both of the patterns consisted of polished surfaces that are accented with flowers and scrolls, and both patterns were designed to celebrate traditional Georgian elegance.
+In 1962, Reed & Barton released this pattern to complement the Savannah flatware collection.
+The company designed both patterns with polished surfaces, floral accents, and elegant scrollwork to reflect traditional Georgian style.
 The five-piece collection includes a sterling silver coffee pot, a teapot, a creamer dispenser, a covered sugar dish and a oval silver serving tray.

 For more than 150 years, the Reed & Barton produced sterling silver of exceptional quality.
 Reed & Barton operated between 1824 and 2015 as a prominent American silversmith manufacturer based in the city of Taunton, Massachusetts.
 While operating, they produced goods such as sterling silver and silverplate flatware.